DaveSal94/my_really_cool_project/README.txt

 sample

-This project will help Treehouse students learn about working with Git repositories.
+This project will help Treehouse hi  students learn about working with Git say repositories.